Let's Start With The Basics What Is A Function, Really?

 greet('Ruguru'); // Hey there, Ruguru!

-Functions can also hand something back to you after they're done.
+Functions can also hand something back to whoever called them.
+This is where return comes in.

 function addTax(price) {